hegde-atri/portfolio-site/content/projects/arch-config/index.md

 - First run the firstrun.sh script `./firstrun.sh`.
 This installs any required fonts and packages.
 - Then you can run the setup.sh script `./setup.sh`.
 You can exit the script at any time using `Ctrl-C`
+- Make sure that you have a `~/.dotfiles` directory or else it will fail.

 To have this as a command from your shell, add an alias to your `.bashrc` file.
 (Example - `alias config-dots='/path/to/setup'`).
 If you have cloned the repo using the command above, then you can just